derivia/srmath/README.md

 ## Configuration

-The `.srmath.conf` file is used for settings like questions per day and datetime format.
+The `.srmath.conf` file, located on `$HOME`, is used for settings like questions per day and datetime format.

 ### Example `.srmath.conf`: